 Decreasing your carbon footprint is a basic human responsibility.
-There is a simple and practical approach that will help both you and the environment and that is making a compost pile in your backyard.
+A simple and practical approach will help you and the environment by making a compost pile in your backyard.
 It also doesn’t cost much to get started.
 If you’re interested, read on!

 Take a look at the advantages of composting.
 You can significantly cut trash.
 In 2017, the United States generated 267.8 million tons of rubbish, according to the US Environmental Protection Agency (EPA).
 Unfortunately, only 25% of the waste was recycled, with the remaining 10% composted.

-You may receive ready-to-use organic matter for improving the soil structure and nutrient basis of your garden by starting a compost pile in your yard.
+You may receive ready-to-use organic matter for improving your garden’s soil structure and nutrient basis by starting a compost pile in your yard.
 This means a better crop and lower food costs for your household.
 You’ll also help to combat climate change by reducing the amount of greenhouse gas emissions produced by your food leftovers in landfills.

 To simplify things, consider the following: